 Recommendation 3.
-Direct the Personnel Officer, Office of Indian Education Programs, to ensure that preemployment reference checks are completed timely and documented appropriately in accordance with the Bureau Manual.
+Direct the Personnel Officer, Office of Indian Education Programs, to ensure that preemployment reference checks are completed timely and documented appropriately in accordance with the Bureau Manual and that Certification of Investigation documents received from the area Security Office are timely included in the official personnel file.

 Bureau Response.
 The Bureau concurs.
-To ensure reference checks are conducted, each security specialist will verify that appointing officials have conducted the required pre-employment screening.
-Quarterly, each security specialist will randomly select pre-employment screening forms completed by the appointing official and recontact the named references to confirm each was interviewed by a Bureau representative.
-We consider this recommendation resolved and implemented.
+The action to revise the Standard Operating Procedures to make the security specialist responsible for submitting the security package to OPM will provide verification of completion of not only the security package, but also the preemployment reference check.
+Quarterly, each security specialist will randomly select pre-employment screening forms completed by the appointing officials and recontact the named references to confirm each was interviewed by a Bureau representative.